djpeacher/djpeacher.com/content/now.md

 ## Listening {{< twa ear-light-skin-tone >}}

 I love listening to podcasts!
-I have listed to **72 days** worth of podcasts since 2016 and I have saved **6.83 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
+I have listed to **73 days** worth of podcasts since 2016 and I have saved **6.83 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
 These are the podcasts I'm currently listening to:

 - Cortex
+- DjangoChat
 - The Unmade Podcast
 - The Adventure Zone
 - Cast Party